-Welcome to Finding Heaven.
+Welcome to Finding Heaven’s first production:

 HaeJa is an attractive, delicate Korean woman, whom many people look to for advice, wisdom, and guidance.
 She lives in an affluent southern California community, is happily married to a successful businessman, and has two lively, accomplished sons.